Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.8b (only works from web server version 1.3.1 !!!)

+- Automatic jump back of the background scanner to the initial frequency if no frequency is configured when loading the web server

 ### v2.8a (only works from web server version 1.3.1 !!!)